circleci/circleci-docs/jekyll/_cci2/orb-author.md

 git checkout -b alpha
 ```

-Once you have run the `circleci orb init` command, you will have a repository with importantly, a `.circleci` and `src` directory.
+Once you have run the `circleci orb init` command (step 2 above), you will have a repository with several directories and files, importantly, `.circleci` and `src`.

 **_Example: Orb Project Structure_**